Reducing your exposure to lead

 • Sediment and lead particles can be trapped by the screen on the end of faucets.
 Regularly remove and clean these.

-Replace lead service lines
+Replace lead or galvanized service lines

 • If your portion of the service line is lead or galvanized pipe, replace it.